 The only other choice would be gauges, which realistically means a 12 or 20 gauge.
 I could go on and on as to how much slugs have improved over the years, and how there are numerous slug guns that are 200-yard performers, but due to their less-than-ideal consistency they still wouldn’t be my optimal choice for a Colorado mountain excursion where shots may be from ridge to ridge at double that distance.
 A 4-inch group at 200 yards is eight inches at 400, plus the added mathematics to calculate drop that measures in feet instead of inches.

 I have been fortunate to hunt in a lot of different places, for a lot of different things across a large variety of terrains.
 I’ve seen many deer and members of the deer family killed with calibers across the spectrum, from .223 to .375.
 I saw a 12-year-old boy drop a raghorn bull elk in its tracks at 275 yards with a .243.
 Later, on the same hunt, I watched as a center-punched 5×6 ran 200-plus yards after it had been shot with a .338.
 One would assume that the results can be similar.
-Elk (being a much larger-bodied animal than a deer), Personally, I’ve had many deer drop in their tracks with several different calibers.
+Personally, I’ve had many deer drop in their tracks with several different calibers.
 I have also had a doe heart/lung-shot with a .300 run 150 yards.

 The answer to the question, “What is the best caliber for deer?” is widely varied.
 The best answer to the question is the caliber that you have available; in a gun that you have access to that you shoot well so that you can place a bullet exactly where it will perform the best.